Membership Required

 Back then, no one was given a hard time for downing a mug of ale before heading off to work because beer for breakfast was commonplace.
 However, that was because the water could often kill you.
 And the actual alcohol content of beer was only 0.5 – 2.0%.
 It was rather weak but did provide the carbs needed to give energy and a full feeling to get people through the day.

-How was Coffee First Consumed
+How was Coffee First Consumed?

 The coffee bean is found in the cherry-like fruit of a coffee plant.
 Very early on, the fruit would be mixed with animal fat to create a protein-rich snack bar.
 Evolving through fermentation processes and other uses, a drink was created by using the whole coffee fruit, including the beans and the hull.
 Eventually, in the 13th century, people began heating or roasting the beans, and this practice is the first step in making coffee as we know it today.